3R Foundation

 • Explain project purpose and community benefit

-• Submit bank account information (organizational account required)
+• Submit bank account information (organisational account required)

 • Upload quotes or estimates for requested items